AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

 4. If a fixed revision is missing locally, the function must fetch (R6.2).
 5. An explicit remote-tracking revision should be fetched on every invocation.
-   If the fetch fails, but the requested remote-tracking ref resolves locally, the function must warn and continue using that cached commit (fallback).
+   If the fetch fails, but the requested remote-tracking ref resolves locally, the function must produce a warning.
+In either case, HEAD must be updated to the newest local ref.
 If the ref does not resolve locally, the failure must be fatal.
 6. A new clone necessarily requires access to `URL`.
 7. The CMake-script self-update check is not part of the offline guarantee above.